-Glamis CA located in the southeast corner of the state is Federal land that is managed by BLM which gives you the ability to camp just about any where you want.
-Yes anywhere, if you can get out there and back, then you you can stay there.
-They want you to follow a couple easy rule regulations when it comes to spacing from some of the structures already in place, like camping within so many feet off the road on Gecko, and from the bathrooms on site.
+Glamis CA located between El centro and Yuma CA is located on Federal land that managed by BLM.
+Typically with BLM land you can camp in most areas with little restrictions.
+Yes anywhere, if you can get out there and back, then you can Camp there.
+There is only a couple small rules with regards to spacing from some of the structures already in place, for instance camping within so many feet off the actual road on Gecko, and from the bathrooms structures on site.
 But if you want to camp out in the middle of the dunes then Go for it.
 We will break down all the popular camping destinations Pros and Cons of each.
-While staying on BLM land you have the ability to camp up to 14 days consecutive then you must leave for 24hrs and then return for another 14 days.
-All of Glamis is considered to by Dry Camping or Boondocking.
-Meaning there is no water or electricity available to the public.
+All of Glamis is considered to by Dry Camping or Boondocking, there is no water or electricity available to the public.
 If you need directions Click Here to our contact page that has a google map.

 Glamis Camping main areas

-There are many areas that allow up to over a hundred thousand people on a busy holiday weekend camp in the Glamis area.
-There are many benefits to each camping area you will need to find what best for your group.
+These are the most popular areas that allow over a hundred thousand people to visit on a busy holiday weekend in the Glamis.
+There are benefits to each camping spots but you need find what is best for your group.
+You are not limited to these spots but may be the easiest/safest for first time visitors.
+If it was my first time visiting I would probably have to stay down by the store and in one of the washes.

 - The Flats/Vendors/Store